 My personal story… My blog posts are not normally about my personal experiences.
 It is true I have played sports all my life, however I’m not a hard-core athlete.
 We’re talking recreational soccer and basketball in middle and high school.
 In my 20s-40s, rec ice hockey.
 It is true I was a personal trainer for sometime, and spent a lot of time in the gym.
 I love the gym and the way it makes me feel, however again not hard-core.
 It was never my objective to lift the heaviest of weights.
 It was more about doing everything safely, being there for my longevity and vitality.
 Yet here I am with my story.
 Not knowing then, what I know now.
 Be aware that it is important!

 When I took on more of a desk job, in my mid-30s, I looked at it as giving my arthritic feet a break because they hurt from all the standing I had done as a teacher, photo assistant, and photographer.
 I reveled in being able to sit for long periods of time.
 “Oh so nice!
-My feet no longer hurt, no wonder women can wear heels to work,” I naively thought.
+My feet no longer hurt,” I naively thought.
 I still got exercise outside of the office, so I saw nothing wrong with sitting.

 I began to feel something in my lower right back and hip area: stiffness, slight pain would cause me to get up.
 I knew I had some vertebrae in my back that weren’t quite in alignment, and a lot of people complain about lower back pain, so I didn’t think too much of it other than I needed to get up and walk once in a while.